 First off, you need to know that growing feminized pot seeds will always have lesser yield when compare to regular seeds.
 This is because of the high female ratio within your growing environment thus producing hermaphroditic plants.
 When you allow these plants to produce pollen heavily due to the high female count, then they will use the energy intended for bud and flowering making to seed making.
 This is why the yield when you grow feminized seeds are lesser.

-Being new to growing feminized weed seeds, there’s a lot of things that you need to know.
+Being new to growing feminized marijuana seeds, there’s a lot of things that you need to know.
 There are several choices that you need to decide on like; indoors or outdoors, soil or hydro and which strains are you going to start off first.
 Just make sure that you have made a pretty solid decision in order to avoid being inconsistent in the middle of the growing process.
 Doing so can increase the stress your plant receives and lessen the quality of your yield.
 Make sure that you have all the facts at hand in order to make a knowledgeable decision.